 One of the most majestic of the oaks, and member of the white oak family, this native can grow to 80' tall with a broad-spreading crown.
 It prefers full sun and well drained soils, but is adaptable to a wide soil range.
 Yellowish-green flowers appear in April, along with leathery, dark green 6-12" leaves.
 Fruits are 1" oval acorn with fringed, burry cups.
 It's nicknamed mossycup oak because the shell of the acorn cup resembles moss.
-The acorns are an important food source for wildlife, but may take years to bear a first crop.
+The acorns are an important food source for wildlife.
 Burr Oaks make superb low maintenance, long-lived shade trees.

-Oak, Red (Quercus rubra)

-Native that does well on sandy to rich, loamy soils.
+Oak, Red (Quercus rubra)Native that does well on sandy to rich, loamy soils.
 Grows fast to 90'.
 Lustrous canopy of green leaves turn reddish-brown in fall.
 Has small red flowers in Spring.
 Produces 1" acorns.
 Tolerates city conditions.
-Excellent for lumber and wildlife
+Excellent for lumber and wildlife.